Bills’ Hamlin in critical condition after collapse on field

 He was drafted in the sixth round by the Bills in 2021, played in 14 games as a rookie and then became a starter this year once Micah Hyde was lost for the season to injury.

-By late Monday night, a community toy drive organized by Hamlin had surged to more than $900,000 in donations.
+By Tuesday morning, a community toy drive organized by Hamlin had surged to more than $3.7 million in donations.
 His stated goal was $2,500.

+Kathryn Bersani and her mother, Gayle, were among the Bills fans who traveled from Buffalo for the game and went to the hospital from the stadium.

+“This is our family Christmas,” Kathryn Bersani said.
+“We thought it would be a great game.
+Joe (Burrow) and Josh (Allen) are such great men.
+Sad, sad time.
+Such a shock.
+I just hope he can live a normal life.
+It stunned us.”

 A tweet from the Pitt football account was simple and clear: “Damar Hamlin is the best of us.
 We love you, 3,” the tweet said, referring to Hamlin by his college jersey number.
 “Praying for you.”